 However, they can be decorated by weaving or tying ribbons into the weave of the basket.
 A small toy or memento can also be included inside with your pet for burial.
 Woven caskets are always biodegradable and are green-burial friendly.

-If you’re looking for a budget-friendly option, cardboard caskets are the way to go.
-Don’t let the name fool you, however.
-Cardboard caskets are made to look beautiful and elegant and serve as fitting tributes for any pet’s burial.
+If you’re looking for a budget-friendly option, a fabric burial cocoon may be the way to go.
+Burial cocoons are simple and eco-friendly, and they can be made to look beautiful and elegant.
+They serve as fitting tributes for any pet’s burial.
 Many are decorated with beautiful scenes, are adorned with poems, or can be personalized with your pet’s picture, name, and dates.

-For pet owners wanting a green burial that adds to the environment, you can choose a cardboard casket that is infused with wildflower seeds.
+For pet owners wanting a green burial that adds to the environment, you can choose a fabric pet burial cocoon that is infused with wildflower seeds.
 As the casket breaks down, you’ll see a profusion of wildflowers grow up in the place of your beloved pet’s burial.
-This casket is ideal if choosing to bury your pet in a backyard memorial area.
+This casket alternative is ideal if choosing to bury your pet in a backyard memorial area.

 6. DIY caskets